 At work, we may still work in our corporate silos -- one department clueless about what another is doing -- but at home, we prefer open floor plans, spacious kitchens with marble or granite countertops, roomy walk-in closets and three-car garages that we can use not only to park our Range Rovers, but also to launch the next YouTube, Apple or Hewlett Packard, which, by the way, all started in garages.

 Counter: That’s all well and good, but all that functionality and luxury come at a hefty mark-up.
-Indeed, the current gap between the more expensive median price of newly built homes and that of resales has exceeded $70,000 over the last six years, according to the Commerce Department and the National Association of Realtors.
-That’s the biggest spread since these two organizations began jointly tracking these figures in 1968, when the gap was only $49,000.
+Indeed, the current gap between the more high median price of newly built homes and that of resales has exceeded $70,000 over the last six years, according to the Commerce Department and the National Association of Realtors.
+That’s the biggest spread since these two organizations began jointly tracking these figures in 1968 when the gap was only $49,000.

 2. Nothing can compete with that new-home smell

 Counter: While newness can prove irresistible, it comes at a costly premium.
 Like cars, once driven off the lot, a new home sold even a few months later is considered a resale.
-To our point, were you to buy one of the builder’s first homes in a development, then try to sell it just a few short months later, you might find it harder to sell, because new buyers will prefer the newer homes in the later model phases.
-A 2014 new home has more sizzle than the same 2013 model.
+To our point, were you to buy one of the builder’s first homes in a development, then try to sell it just a few short months later, you might find it harder to sell because new buyers will prefer the newer homes in the later model phases.

 Our choice: New smell is overrated.
 Paying a premium for functionality makes a lot of sense, but far less sense because you have a case of the cooties.
 Lately, homebuyers seem to agree.
 Since 2000, new-home sales are tracking at about 65 to 70 percent of their annual average.